 Connie Deans is the Office Manager at Law Enforcement Labor Service (LELS).
 Prior to joining the LELS team in 2017, she worked for 21 years as a Regional Human Resources Generalist for a transportation company.

 She is responsible for managing the Administrative Team and the LELS office.
 Connie has been married for over 30 years and has three daughters.
-In her personal time, she enjoys traveling (especially to the beach), baking and watching reality television.
+In her personal time, she enjoys traveling, baking, learning to golf, and watching reality television.

 Senior Administrative Specialists